-This annually presented lectureship recognises early career researchers, typically within 12 years of attaining their PhD or equivalent degree, who have made significant contributions to the field of biomaterials.
+This annually presented lectureship recognises early career researchers, typically within twelve years of attaining their PhD or equivalent degree, who have made significant contributions to the field of biomaterials.
 Nominations open in the autumn, and the winner is announced in the spring.

 The Lectureship recipient receives: